twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-13-consistency-in-ones-work%zh.rst

 Nowadays, human beings are doing all these meaningless things than before.
 Do human beings become wiser than before?
 Do they progress or regression?
 If we observe the societies and environments, all kinds of internal and external pollution is going on.
 Why is that?
 Anthropologists say: Human beings are developing from a type of ape.
 If it is true, then human beings should become wiser and intelligent.
 This is Evolution.
 But if we observe and contemplate about human beings, they are closer to ape than human.

 The human mind is becoming more and more like a monkey.
 Is it human becoming in devolution?
 Evolution and devolution are in our mind.
 If someone behaves like an animal, then he is in devolution.
 You cannot measure progress or Evolution with power, money, fame, and the amount of sensual pleasure.
 These are the ways to downfall.
 It is nothing to do with the external matters but the internal ones.
-Therefore, each human creates hell, animal, ghost, heaven, etc. for himself on Earth.
+So, each human creates hell, animal, ghost, heaven, etc. for himself on Earth.
 This also his future destiny after he dies.

 Man on the highest level of evolution can become a Buddha, and to the lowest level of devolution becomes a hell being.
 All the levels are in each one of us.
 One early morning in June, there was a pink lotus flower opened its beautiful and fragrant petals in a small pond.
 It decorated the Earth with its beauty and purity.
 After sometimes the sun was rising higher, and then the weather became very hot.
 The lotus closed its petals and protected itself from the strong heat.
-But nowadays human beings know all the dangers come out from pollution, continue to do all the foolish things are quite stupid and foolish.
+It would be quite stupid and foolish for today's human beings to still continue to do all the foolish things although they know all the dangers come out from pollution.

 Could human beings have a future?
 Yes, they have.
 Only they behave like a human; not like an animal, ghost, and  hell-being is.
 They should only do things which have values and for the welfare of the human race and nature.
 If we practice samatha and vipassanā regularly with consistency is a great blessing and protection.
 Consistency in one's work is very important whatever task we are doing, whether it is worldly or spiritual matters.
 We should not spoil it by laziness, carelessness with wasting, and postponing of time.